brabster/tw-site-mkdocs/docs/posts/2024-08-15-time-travel-change-data-capture/index.md

 FROM orders_disambiguated
 ```

-Querying for the timestamp we looked for earlier returns exactly the same results as I saw earlier, so I won't waste space repeating that here.
+Querying for the timestamp we looked for earlier returns the same results as I saw earlier, so I won't waste space repeating that here.
 More interesting is what happens when we look at a point in time after the last recorded transaction.

 ```sql title="Example query incorporating end timestamps"
 SELECT